5 Letter Words That Start With M

 Noun : Any of a number of chemical elements in the periodic table that form a metallic bond with other metal atoms; generally shiny, somewhat malleable and hard, often a conductor of heat and electricity.

-Noun : Any material with similar physical properties, such as an alloy.
+Noun : Any material with similar physical properties as those chemical elements, especially as a combination of several of them, such as an alloy.

 mural